YushengAuggie/poe-bot-host/README.md

 ### Advanced Bots

-- **BotCallerBot**: A bot that can call other bots in the framework
+- **BotCallerBot**: A bot that can call other bots in the framework:
+  - Lists all available bots in the system
+  - Calls other bots with specified messages
+  - Supports command pattern for bot interaction
 - **WeatherBot**: Provides weather information for any location
 - **WebSearchBot**: Searches the web for information

 ### Functional Bots

 - **CalculatorBot**: Performs various mathematical calculations
-- **FunctionCallingBot**: Demonstrates function calling capabilities
+- **FunctionCallingBot**: Demonstrates function calling capabilities:
+  - Implements several functions (calculate, convert_units, get_current_time, generate_random_number)
+  - Shows how to define function specifications and parameters
+  - Demonstrates Poe API function calling protocol
-- **FileAnalyzerBot**: Analyzes uploaded files and provides statistics
+- **FileAnalyzerBot**: Analyzes uploaded files and provides statistics:
+  - Text extraction and analysis from uploaded files
+  - Support for various file formats (.txt, .csv, .md, .json, .yaml, code files)
+  - Detailed statistics for different file types
+  - Content preview functionality

 ## Creating a New Bot